-Former UC Berkeley student to stand trial for sexual assault
+Former UC Berkeley student to stand trial in sexual assault

 Wolff was charged in May with rape, forced oral copulation and other felonies.

-Prosecutors say Wolff bit and punched a woman during a March attack at his home and forced her to perform oral sex.
+Prosecutors say Wolff held down a woman during the March attack at his home and bit her several times.
+The woman told investigators Wolff backed her into a balcony railing, kissed her and punched her in the eye and ribs when she tried to push him away.
+He then forced her to perform oral sex, prosecutors contended.

 A second woman came forward during the investigation and alleged that in 2017 Wolf bruised, bit and raped her at a fraternity near campus, prosecutors say.
-His former fraternity expelled him last December.
+Wolff was a member of the Phi Kappa Psi fraternity until it expelled him last December, the newspaper reported.

+Wolff was released on $750,000 bail posted by his father, according to his attorney Colin Cooper.

+Cooper said there is “a lack of reliability and credibility” on the part of both alleged victims and Wolff contends both encounters were consensual.

 Information from: San Jose (Calif.)
 Mercury News, http://www.mercurynews.com